flatypus/soki/README.md

 3.  **Login:** Log in with your credentials.
 4.  **Flashcards:** The main page will display the next flashcard (Kanji or Phrase).
 Reveal the answer and indicate your recall difficulty (e.g., Easy, Good, Hard) to update the SRS schedule.
 5.  **Progress:** View your learning summary.

-## Deployment Notes

-*   A temporary public URL has been provided for testing: [http://3000-ivyawryna3kln9lu9lsev-a7e4866e.manus.computer](http://3000-ivyawryna3kln9lu9lsev-a7e4866e.manus.computer)
-*   **This URL is temporary and will expire.**
-*   Permanent deployment using the standard tools encountered issues, likely due to environment limitations regarding Next.js server-side features.
-*   For persistent deployment, further investigation into compatible hosting platforms or adjustments to the application structure (e.g., separating frontend and backend) might be necessary.